sstsimulator/sst-tutorials/ispass2024/README.md

 ## Development Environment

 We have created a Docker container for this tutorial so that we don't have to spend time installing SST.
-There are several ways you can use this container, or, if you prefer, you can install SST.
+There are several ways you can use this container, or, if you prefer, you can install SST on your own machine.

+NOTE: You only need to follow one of the following sections to get set up for this tutorial.
+We suggest using Codespaces.

 ### Github Codespace (Strongly preferred)